Phone connector (audio): TRRRS standards

 A TRRRS standard for 3.5 mm connectors was developed by ITU-T. The standard, called P.382 (formerly P.MMIC), outlines technical requirements and test methods for a 5-conductor socket and plug configuration.
 Compared to the TRRS standard, TRRRS provides one extra conductor that can be used for connecting a second microphone or providing power to or from the audio accessory.

 P.382 requires compliant sockets and plugs to be backward compatible with legacy TRRS and TRS connectors.
 Therefore, P.382-compliant TRRRS connectors should allow for seamless integration when used on new products.
 TRRRS connectors enable the following audio applications: active noise canceling, binaural recording and others, where dual analog microphone lines can be directly connected to a host device.
-It was commonly found on Sony phones starting with the Xperia Z1-XZ1 and Xperia 1 II.
+It was commonly found on Sony phones starting with the Xperia Z1, Xperis XZ1 and Xperia 1 II.